-Khao Sok National Park, Thailand
+Khao Sok National Park Dos and Don'ts

 Khao Sok National Park is 160km north of Phuket on the mainland of Thailand.
 It's a stunning area with impressive karst geography and lush tropical rainforests full of giant bamboo and liana trees.
 While hiking in Khao Sok you'll hear cicadas humming, encounter giant praying mantises and spiders, and get close to cheeky monkeys going crazy for fungi.

 The journey from Phuket to Khao Sok takes about 2.5 hours by local bus.
-From the bus stop you'll want to get a ride for the last couple kilometres into town.
+From the bus stop you'll want to get a ride for the last couple kilometers into town.
 Avoid unnecessarily paying for a taxi, as we almost got suckered into doing.
 Instead, tell them you have a reservation and ask for the truck there that'll drop you off at your place for free (… for you.
 The hotel owner will pay).

 After paying the 300 baht park entrance fee (avoid paying guides if you wish, but don't try avoiding to pay this), we decided on the shorter but more challenging hike to Sip Et Chan Waterfall.
 It seemed like an easy, adventurous day hike.